Computational-Morphogenomics-Group/TensionMap/README.md

 ## Installation

-First, clone the Tensionmap repository to your local machine, where `tensionmap_dir` is a directory of your choice:
+First, clone the Tensionmap repository to your local machine, where `<tensionmap_dir>` is a directory of your choice:

 ```
 git clone --branch TensionMap-new https://github.com/Computational-Morphogenomics-Group/TensionMap.git <tensionmap_dir>
 ```

-The requirements to run TensionMap alone can be found in `tensionmap_minimal.yml`.
-Create a conda environment with the required dependencies using
+The requirements to run TensionMap alone can be found in `tensionmap-minimal.yml`.
+Create a conda environment with the required dependencies using:

 ```
-conda env create -f tensionmap_minimal.yml -n tensionmap
+conda env create -f tensionmap-minimal.yml -n tensionmap
 ```

+To run the other post-inference analysis scripts found in the Tutorials section, create a conda environment using `tensionmap-full.yml` instead.
+This installs libraries for integrated analysis with gene expression data, such as `scanpy` and `MUSE`.

 You can activate the environment using `conda activate tensionmap`.
 To use TensionMap in a python script, first add the `src` directory to `sys.path`, then import as normal: